Skip to Content

 Think Outside the Brick at Columbus Museum of Art, Columbus, Ohio

-This exhibit at the Columbus Museum of Art isn’t necessarily holiday themed, but it is definitely a holiday tradition in Columbus!
+This exhibit at the Columbus Museum of Art is definitely a holiday tradition in Columbus!
 If you have kids on Christmas break, this would be a great reason to take them to the Art Museum!
-(In 2022/23 there IS a holiday scene within the exhibit!
-See below!)
+This annual exhibit is included with your membership or admission.

 Think Outside The Brick exhibit at Columbus Museum of Art.

 The LEGO replica of Columbus is awesome and we love to visit at this time!
-There are usually blocks for free building in the Big Idea Gallery, too!
+There are blocks for free building in the Big Idea Gallery and a LEGO-themed scavenger hunt throughout the museum.

-Admission is free on Sundays and on Thursday nights you “pay what you want” from 5:00 PM – 9:00 PM!
+Admission is free on Sundays and on Thursday nights are $5 from 5:00 PM – 9:00 PM!

 Think Outside the Brick LEGO exhibit at Columbus Museum of Art